By Karen Smith, Ph.D.

 Do you believe your living and dying are part of a larger natural procss in which we all play a role?
 Read more

 We thought you might “Digg” this historical excursion, courtesy writer and historian, Amy Elliott Bragg.
 While this true story is set in Detroit, racially discriminatory practices in the funeral industry that continued well into the 1960s, were widespread.
 Read more

 Nation’s Largest Funeral Home Company Charges High Prices and Refuses to Disclose These Prices On Their Websites

 Read FCA’s full report on how SCI-owned corporate funeral homes charge up to 72 percent higher prices than independently owned funeral homes.
 Read more

 “What’s the biggest challenge at your FCA right now?”
 This is the question I use to get to know colleagues at our national conference.
 I really enjoy the encounters with fellow volunteers at national conferences, meeting new friends from around the USA and Canada.
 Read more

 NPR reports on a two part investigation into the funeral industry, which includes interviews with our executive director Josh Slocum, funeral directors, consumers and regulators.
 NPR says, “We collected price information from around the country and visited providers.
 Read more

 By Marcy Klein

 Most of us who make New Year’s resolutions aim at making ourselves better in one way or another.
 Rather than an expensive gym membership here’s a way to improve yourself from the inside and show support from someone who may be hurting.
+Although there is never a good time to lose someone, death during the holidays – when others are celebrating – can be especially difficult.
 Read more